neuralmagic/sparseml/user-guide/modifiers.md

 ## Pruning Modifiers

 The pruning modifiers handle [pruning](https://neuralmagic.com/blog/pruning-overview/).
 Pruning is the process of removing weight connections in a network.
-In general, neural networks are very over parameterized.
-Pruning a network can be thought of as removing unused parameters from the over parameterized network.
-The resulting models are smaller and faster (when deployed with a sparsity-aware inference runtime like DeepSparse)
+The resulting models are faster when deployed with a sparsity-aware inference runtime like DeepSparse.

 SparseML implements several pruning-related algorithms, which are uses to achieve the two main workflows:
-- For **Sparse Transfer Learning**, where we fine-tune a pre-sparsified model onto a downstream dataset, the `ConstantPruningModifier` instructs SparseML to maintain sparsity as the model fine-tunes.
+- For **Sparse Transfer Learning**, where we fine-tune a pre-sparsified model onto a downstream dataset, the [`ConstantPruningModifier`](#constantpruningmodifier) instructs SparseML to maintain sparsity as the model fine-tunes.
 - For **Sparsifying From Scratch**, where we prune weights from a dense network, there are many options in SparseML.
 For CNN models, we recommend using the [`GlobalMagnitudePruningModifier`](#globalmagnitudepruningmodifier).
-For Transformer models, we recommend starting with the [`MagnitudePruningModifier`](#magnitudepruningmodifier) and moving to the more compute-intensive [`OBSPruningModifier`](#obspruningmodifier) to reach higher levels of sparsity.
+For Transformer models, we recommend starting with the [`MagnitudePruningModifier`](#magnitudepruningmodifier) and moving to the more compute-intensive [`OBSPruningModifier`](#obspruningmodifier) to reach higher levels of sparsity without accuracy drop.

-### Constant Pruning MOdifiers
+### 1. Constant Pruning

 Constant pruning modifiers are used to maintain sparsity while fine-tuning occurs.
-This is useful for Sparse Transfer Learning, where we fine-tune a pre-sparsified model (such as the sparse checkpionts in Neural Magic's SparseZoo) onto a new task.
+This is useful for Sparse Transfer Learning, where we fine-tune a pre-sparsified model (such as the sparse checkpoints in Neural Magic's SparseZoo) onto a new task.

 #### ConstantPruningModifier